SalihAlwassiti/Git-Event-Data-Pipeline/README.md

 ## Data Storage

-Amazon S3 was used as the central storage layer for the pipeline.
+Amazon S3 was used as the staging storage layer for the pipeline.
 An S3 bucket was created and configured with the necessary permissions, including IAM roles and policies that allowed Airbyte to write data securely.

 Once credentials were configured, Airbyte was able to reliably push ingested batch data into S3, completing the ingestion and storage layer of the pipeline.